CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/09-Create-a-master-image-for-WVD.md

 ## **Task 7: Assign an Azure AD group to an application group**

-1. In search bar of Azure portal, search for *Windows virtual desktop* and select **Windows virtual desktop** from the suggestions.
+1. In search bar of Azure portal, search for *Azure virtual desktop* and select **Azure virtual desktop** from the suggestions.

    ![ws name.](media/e33.png)